 This is a four stanza poem that is separated into sets of eight lines, or octaves.
 The text does not conform to one specific pattern of rhyme, instead, Larkin varies the rhyme scheme in each stanza, creating a number of moments that are only half, or slant, rhymed.

-For example, in the first stanza, lines three and seven, and six and eight are perfect rhyming pairs.
+For example, in the first stanza of ‘Poetry of Departures,’ lines three and seven, and six and eight are perfect rhyming pairs.
 Lines one and five, as well as lines two and four, are half-rhymes.
 This means that only part of the word rhymes with its corresponding line.
 For example, “hand” and “sound” are consonant rhymes, they correspond due to the similarity in the ‘d’ sound.
 The same can be said for “epitaph” and “off,” which are connected by their ‘f’ sound.